annotated-types/annotated-types/README.md

 ### Consuming and creating metadata

+All `annotated-types` metadata should inherit from one of `BaseMetadata` or `GroupedMetadata`, which are base classes provided by `annotated-types`.

+In this section we discuss how each one of these classes can be used and how to use them when consuming metadata.

 #### `BaseMetadata`

 We provide `BaseMetadata` as base class for all metadata that serves as a namespace and identifier to easily filter metadata from this package out from other metadata that may be contained in the `Annotated[...]` type annotation.